 - Mix in some berries: Also, if you like it fruitier, perk it up with fresh cranberries, strawberries, blueberries, etc.

 - Top it with cream cheese frosting: This is super delicious!

-What to eat with Pumpkin Bread?
+What to serve with Pumpkin Bread?

-How to keep pumpkin bread moist?
+How to keep the bread moist?

 The oil, buttermilk, and puree are the key to this ultra-moist loaf.
 In case your loaf dries out after several days, sprinkle with some water, wrap in foil, and warm in the oven for around 15 minutes.

 More delicious pumpkin recipes:

 - Room temperature: This will stay good at room temperature for up to three days.